guysoft/Ockle/src/doc/source/OckleClient.rst

 The Communication Client
 ========================

-The communication is a python library that lets you send commands to Ockle from a python shell.
+The communication is a python library that lets you send commands to Ockle from a python shell using an external program.

 .. automodule:: ockle_client.ClientCalls
    :members: